What Is the Best Thailand Family Itinerary for 2 Weeks?

 Take a stroll through Fisherman’s Village in Bophut.
 Enjoy beachside walks, little shops, and family-friendly local restaurants.

-Enjoy a free fire show on the beach—kids love it!
-These usually start around 7 or 8 pm in front of luxury hotels or popular beaches like Bophut Beach in front of Coco Tam.
+Enjoy a free fire show on the beach, kids love it!
+These usually start at 7:15 pm in front of luxury hotels or popular beaches like Bophut Beach in front of Coco Tam.

 Make a half-day family trip to Koh Madsum (Pig Island).
 This is my absolute favorite thing to do in Samui!
 You can find my guide on visiting Pig Island here.